Bryant Bulldogs football: History

-Bryant University football was created in 1999 joining the Division II Northeast-10 Conference which they had been charter members of since the conference's inception.
+Bryant University football was created in 1999 joining the Division II level Northeast-10 Conference which they had been charter members of since the conference's inception in 1980.

 Bryant has only had 4 coaches since its inception.
 The first Bulldog coach was Jim Miceli who coached the team from 1999 until 2003 followed by the second Bulldog coach Marty Fine, who coached the team from 2004- 2016.
 Before becoming the Bryant head coach, Fine was an assistant head coach at Iowa State University.
 In his third year as Bryant head coach, Fine led the Bulldogs to the playoffs.
 Fine resigned from his position on December 1, 2016.
-On January 3, 2017, Bryant University hired of James Perry as the 3rd head coach of the Bulldog football program.
+On January 3, 2017, Bryant University hired James Perry as the 3rd head coach of the Bulldog football program.
 Perry left Bryant to join his alma-mater Brown University on December 3, 2018.
 On December 21, 2018 Bryant University President Ronald K. Machtley and director of athletics Bill Smith officially announced Chris Merritt as the fourth head coach of the Bryant football program.

 Bryant made the playoffs in its 8th season as a team, hosting the first-round game against West Chester University.
 The crowd was the largest recorded in Bryant's short history with 5,434 fans in attendance.
 The game came down to the final drive with Bryant in possession, but came up short after an interception, sealing the game and the win for West Chester University.

-With Bryant's success not only in football but in all sports, Bryant began its transition to Division I. Bryant considered three conferences; The Northeast Conference, The Patriot League and The Metro Atlantic Athletic Conference.
-With the move to Division I, Bryant would have the ability to offer scholarships to its football players for the first time in program history.
+With the school’s success in multiple sports, Bryant began its transition to Division I. Bryant considered three conferences; The Northeast Conference, The Patriot League and The Metro Atlantic Athletic Conference.
+With the move to Division I, Bryant offered scholarships to its football players for the first time.
 After a long search, Bryant accepted an invite to the NEC and started competing in Division I in 2008–09.
 They became playoff-eligible and a full member of the NEC in 2012.

 On March 29, 2022, Bryant announced it would leave the NEC to join the America East Conference, which does not sponsor football.
 On the same day, Bryant announced that its football team would join the Big South Conference, which had announced a month earlier that it would merge its football league with that of the Ohio Valley Conference after the 2022 season.